sohith18/Health-Care/README.md

 - **Bypass testing** via payload mutation for security validation

 All tests validate functionality, robustness, and security of the healthcare application.

+## Usage of AI

+AI tools were actively used to enhance this project's documentation and test code quality.
+The comments within `.test.js` files were primarily written with the assistance of AI, improving clarity and consistency.
+While the design of test cases and test logic was mainly my own, GitHub Copilot was sometimes leveraged to generate and suggest code for certain test cases.
+Additionally, this README's structure and formatting were organized with AI guidance based on content I provided, giving credit for the polished layout and presentation to AI tools.

+## Contribution

+Sai Venkata Sohith Gutta(IMT2022042)